PolyArch/cs259/08-project.md

 ### Accelerator for Machine Learning Kernel:

-This project is straightforaward, but very broad: design/evaluate a hardware accelerator for an ML algorithm of interest.
+This project is straightforward, but very broad: design/evaluate a hardware accelerator for an ML algorithm of interest.
 There are different facets of this to think about to create an interesting problem: